 I like the engineering lab I’m taught in at the CU Coventry campus.
 It’s clean and comfortable, and the computers are new.
 I’ve also been to the engineering building on the main campus with the F1 simulator and it’s nice.
 The facilities at Coventry University are really professional and you can use industry-standard software and simulations.

 What you'll study

-By choosing to study the Engineering Management IPM, you will develop academic language skills through an intense language module, as well as be exposed to graduate study and subject-specialist modules.
+By choosing to study the Engineering Management IPM, you will develop your academic language skills through up to three intense language modules, depending on your IELTS entry level.
+You will then study graduate research skills and subject-specialist modules.
 These modules will provide a strong framework for you to continue your studies to a master's degree.